By: Danielle Levine

 Overtime pay for nonexempt employees can be more complicated than multiplying hours by wage.
 When bonuses are involved, they may alter the employee’s regular rate under the FLSA.
 Misclassifying bonuses may lead to compliance risks and employee disputes, so understanding how to factor them into overtime is essential.

 Paid at the employer’s sole discretion.
 No promise or prior notice.
-Examples include holiday gifts, spontaneous spot awards, employee‑of‑the‑month, and seniority gifts.
+Examples include holiday gifts, spontaneous awards, employee‑of‑the‑month, and seniority gifts.
 These do not impact the regular rate under the FLSA, and thus are excluded from overtime calculations.

 Promised in advance, based on performance, attendance, company policy, or work quality.
 These bonuses create employee expectations and must be included in the regular rate when calculating overtime.